| fpga4fun.com - where FPGAs are fun. |

-Here's a board with just two ICs, a CPU and an FPGA.
+Here's a simple electronic board (also called "PCB" for "printed circuit board") with two ICs ("integrated circuits"), a CPU and an FPGA.
 A typical board may have many more ICs.

-So of course, all these ICs are connected together with lots of connections (PCB traces).
+So of course, ICs are connected together with lots of connections (PCB traces).

 We show just four here.

-But you can easily have a few thousands.
+But you can easily have a few thousands on a PCB.

 Now if you build a thousand boards, each with a few a thousand connections, you inevitably have a few bad boards.